Bart vs. Australia: Reaction in Australia

 The episode received a mixed reception in Australia, with some Australian fans saying the episode was a mockery of their country.
 Shortly after it had aired, the Simpsons staff received over 100 letters from Australians who were insulted by the episode.
 They also received letters from people complaining about the Australian accents used in the episode that "sounded more like South African accents".
 The Simpsons writer and producer Mike Reiss claimed that this episode is Australia's least favorite, and that "whenever we have the Simpsons visit another country, that country gets furious, including Australia".
 He claimed that they were "condemned in the Australian Parliament after the episode had aired".

 The Newcastle Herald's James Joyce said he was shocked when he first saw the episode: "Who are the Americans trying to kid here?
 I agree Australia has its faults, as does any other country.
 But laughing in our face about it, then mocking our heritage was definitely not called for.
 It embarrassed and degraded our country as well as making us look like total idiots".
-Warren Martyn and Adrian Wood, the authors of the book I Can't Believe It's a Bigger and Better Updated Unofficial Simpsons Guide, advised that the episode is "best if watched with Australians who will be, perhaps understandably, aggrieved at their portrayal.
+Gary Russell and Gareth Roberts, the authors of the book I Can't Believe It's a Bigger and Better Updated Unofficial Simpsons Guide, advised that the episode is "best if watched with Australians who will be, perhaps understandably, aggrieved at their portrayal.
 After the attack on the French, this is a vicious, unkind, offensive and wonderfully amusing slaughter of Australian culture by the makers of The Simpsons."

 David Mirkin, who produced the episode, responded to the criticism in an interview with The Newcastle Herald by saying: "We like to have the Simpsons, the entire family, travel and this was the beginning of that.
 Australia was a fantastic choice because it has lots of quirky visual things.
 And it's a country that is really very close to America, very in sync with America.
 We are so similar but yet there are all these fantastic differences, familiar yet twisted.
 It was intentional to make it very inaccurate.
 That was our evil side coming out: We'll take our knowledge of Australia and we'll twist it around to stimulate an audience and annoy them at the same time."
-Despite being criticized for mocking the country, the episode received positive reviews from Australians, too.
+Despite being criticised for mocking the country, the episode did receive some positive reviews from Australians, too.
 Jim Schembri of the Australian newspaper The Age named it the funniest episode ever.

-In the episode, Tobias's father refers to Australian dollars as "dollarydoos", leading to a petition on change.org to change the name of the Australian currency to dollarydoos.
+In the episode, Tobias's father refers to Australian dollars as "dollaridoos", leading to a petition on change.org to change the name of the Australian currency to the more common spelling of the humorous word, "dollarydoos."
 The petition claims that the name change will stimulate the struggling Australian economy.
 When the petition had closed, it had received 69,574 signatures.